 - For documents in a non-English language: International documents in a non-English language require an accompanying original, certified evaluation and translation of educational credentials by an appropriate agency such as the World Education Services, WES or Globe Language Services, Inc. It is the responsibility of the applicant to obtain this certified evaluation.

-- All applicants whose first language is other than English, are required to submit the official score report of TOEFL (Test of English as a Foreign Language) and an official score on the TSE (Test of of Spoken English).
-Please refer to the current College catalog for complete details.
+- All applicants whose first language is other than English, are required to submit the official score report of TOEFLiBT (Test of English as a Foreign Language and spoken English) as administered by the Educational Testing Service or an examination deemed equivalent by the Admissions Office.
+Please refer to the current College catalog for complete details of other requirements and exemptions.

 A candidate will be notified of the receipt of his/her application and is advised on which, if any, of his/her required documents have not been received by the Admissions Office.